PoCInnovation/Workshops/software/30.Firebase/SETUP.md

 - under fedora: `sudo dnf install nodejs`.
 - under ubuntu: `sudo apt install nodejs npm`.

+> 💡 You can use [nvm](https://github.com/nvm-sh/nvm) to easily manage your versions of node

 ## Google account
 Since Firebase is a Google product, you'll need a [Google account](https://accounts.google.com/) for this workshop, you can create it [here](https://accounts.google.com/signup) if you don't have one 😉